mrakgr/Trading-Journal/journal_2025.md

 When you read The Playbook and now Lance's course, you really get the sense just how much effort trading really requires.

 I don't want to be a soldier or play an FPS like they do.
 I want to be the general sitting behind the lines in a cushy office and giving orders.
 I'll still have to work towards it, but it isn't the same path.

+12:40pm.
+Done with breakfast.
+I am currently engrossed in thought as to how I would do the pattern matching bot as opposed to simple ones.

+I have an idea.
+Simply taking stock price data and training a NN on it won't work.
+Instead what I have to do is create a generative model of stock prices and have the NN predict the latent variables of such a system.
+Then based on those variables, the bot will be able to make good trading decisions.

+Yeah, that's it.
+At my skill level, there is simply nothing better I could possibly do.

+I am not a genius and I don't know the secrets of intelligence.
+I know that simple OBR and VWAP moving average models won't be enough.

+And I know that trying to take NN models regardless of which one is bound to give poor results as they aren't true memory systems.

+The middle ground is probabilistic programming.

+I am 100% sure of it.
+There is simply no other choice.
+All paths other than it lead to failure.

+12:50pm.
+It a bit exciting actually.
+By taking this path I'll be able to do some real programming work.
+I'll definitely learn a lot.

+And if I fail, so be it.
+I'll accept my defeat.
+Making a lot of money as a trader is besides the point.

+I want more than anything else for the world to accept me.

+I don't want the world to accept the prop trader me who puts in 60h/week trying to do it in a discretionary way.

+I want it to accept my pursuit of the Singularity.
+I want it to recognize this effort.

+I want...my own Way.